Close Modal×

 You can use the same approach in real estate and purchasing a property.

-This gives the buyer the right to perform inspections, review reports, and all disclosures to make sure there isn’t anything negative that might impact their decision to proceed with the sale.
+In the case of purchasing a home, the Investigation of Property contingency gives the buyer an opportunity to fully investigate the property within the time specified.
+This gives the buyer the right to perform inspections, review reports, and review disclosures to make sure there isn’t anything negative that might impact their decision to proceed with the sale.

 Final Thoughts on “As Is” in Real Estate